esling/esling.github.io/_pages/atiam-ml-10-data-complexity.md

 F. Ferri, P. Pudil, M. Hatef, and J. Kittler investigated the performance of different ***Sequential Selection Algorithms*** for  ***Feature Selection*** on different scales and reported their results in a nice research article: *"[Comparative Study of Techniques for Large Scale Feature Selection](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=02CB16CB1C28EA6CB57E212861CFB180?doi=10.1.1.24.4369&rep=rep1&type=pdf)," Pattern Recognition in Practice IV, E. Gelsema and L. Kanal, eds., pp. 403-413.
 Elsevier Science B.V., 1994.*
 Choosing an "appropriate" algorithm really depends on the problem - the size and desired recognition rate and computational performance.
 Thus, I want to encourage you to take (at least) a brief look at their paper and the results they obtained from experimenting with different problems feature space dimensions.

+**Model generalization**

+Fitting a model to our training data is one thing, but how do we know that it generalizes well to unseen data?
+How do we know that it doesn’t simply memorize the data we fed it and fails to make good predictions on future samples, samples that it hasn't seen before?
+And how do we select a good model in the first place?

+Let us summarize the main points why we evaluate the predictive performance of a model:

+1. We want to estimate the generalization accuracy, the predictive performance of our model on future (unseen) data.
+2. We want to increase the predictive performance by tweaking the learning algorithm and selecting the best performing model from a given hypothesis space.
+3. We want to identify the machine learning algorithm that is best-suited for the problem at hand; thus, we want to compare different algorithms, selecting the best-performing one as well as the best performing model from the algorithm's hypothesis space.

+Of course, we want to estimate the future performance of a model as accurately as possible.
+However, if there’s one key take-away message from this article, it is that biased performance estimates are perfectly okay in model selection and algorithm selection if the bias affects all models equally.
+If we rank different models or algorithms against each other in order to select the best-performing one, we only need to know the "relative" performance.
+For example, if all our performance estimates are pessimistically biased, and we underestimate their performances by 10%, it wouldn’t affect the ranking order.

 </div>{: .notice--blank}